 Next Steps for how to complete this Plan.

 Roseen, Robert; Watts, Alison; Bourdeau, Renee; Stacey, Paul; Sinnott, Cliff; Walker, Theresa; Thompson, Doug; Roberts, Eric; and Miller, Steve, "Water Integration for Squamscott Exeter (WISE): Preliminary Integrated Plan, Final Technical Report" (2015).
-PREP Publications.
+PREP Reports & Publications.
 382.